 - Contact Cloverland to make a payment arrangement.
 Consistently making a monthly payment towards your past due balance is better than making no payments at all.
 A payment plan helps prevent a large balance and avoids interruption of service once the moratorium on disconnects is lifted.
 Payment arrangements with the co-op are also available to business accounts.

 - Learn ways to reduce your bill by using less electricity.
 Energy efficiency practices help reduce your bill.
-Energy-saving tips are offered through Cloverland’s Facebook page, Cloverland Connections magazine and Cloverland.com.
-Complete a free home energy audit online at: michigan-energy.org/audit/Cloverland.
+Energy-saving tips are offered through Cloverland’s Facebook page, Cloverland Connections magazine, and Cloverland's website.
+Complete a free home energy audit online at the Energy Optimization website.

-- Call 2-1-1 or visit mi211.org to learn about agencies in your county that can assist with your electric bill.
+- Call 2-1-1 or visit the Michigan 211 website to learn about agencies in your county that can assist with your electric bill.
 Most agencies are closed to walk-up traffic and are only taking appointments requested by phone.
 Program information and a list of local agencies are listed on com/billing-assistance.

 To serve Michigan families struggling with energy costs related to COVID-19, the Michigan Department of Health and Human Services (MDHHS) streamlined the application process for its primary energy assistance program, State Emergency Relief (SER).
 Changes were implemented to ensure faster processing of emergency requests and make access to benefits easier for Michigan’s most vulnerable households.
 Local agencies reported same-day approvals due to these changes.
-MDHHS advises members to apply for funding via MiBridges online at https://newmibridges.michigan.gov or by calling 1-844-464-3447.
+MDHHS advises members to apply for funding via MiBridges online at the MI Bridges website or by calling (844) 464-3447.
 Note: other agencies may require residents to apply for funding with MDHHS first before they are able to assist.